 That’s one of the English words I learned as a child.
-It was one of the challenging words to spell too back then! 😉
+It was one of the challenging words for me to spell back then too! 😉

-Kidding aside, this word is one of the most encouraging word anyone could hear.
+Kidding aside, this word is one of the most encouraging words anyone could hear.
 Consequently, becoming beautiful is what most of us strive to be–we want to be beautiful in and out.

-Women, especially, even invest on becoming physically attractive.
+Women, especially, even invest in becoming physically attractive.

 According to a survey done by Worldwatch Institute, $8 billion are spent on cosmetics ALONE each year by American women.
 Please note that cosmetics ranked second in American’s top commodities.
 I am sure that it’s the same way in Asia or in other parts of the world.